zetok/gentoo-overlay-tox/README.md

-To add this overlay, run:
+To add this overlay manually, run:

 ```
   sudo su